The Most Common Woods Used For Construction

 6. Mahogany

-Mahogany is a hardwood (and is the first hardwood in this list) that’s best known for its unusually high level of resistance to moisture and atmospheric changes.
+Mahogany is a hardwood (and the first hardwood on this list) best known for its unusually high resistance to moisture and atmospheric changes.
 As such, it’s not likely to rot, mold, shrink, swell, warp, or twist, unlike other construction woods.
-Moreover, mahogany is an incredibly dense wood, so water cannot penetrate through the wood easily.
-That’s also why this wood is pretty resistant to termites and other insects.
+Moreover, mahogany is incredibly dense, so water cannot penetrate the wood easily.
+That’s also why this wood is resistant to termites and other insects.

 Despite being hardwood, mahogany is still relatively easy to work with.
-It’s even great for carving, which is why artisans often use mahogany to carve instruments like acoustic guitars and drum shells.
+It’s even great for carving, so artisans often use mahogany to carve instruments like acoustic guitars and drum shells.

 Overall, as far as structural properties go, mahogany is top-of-the-line.
-Not to mention it also features attractive hues or colors.
+It also features attractive hues or colors.
 Its main downside is that it’s relatively expensive, though that’s completely understandable.

 7. Maple Wood

 Maple is a hardwood characterized by smooth grain patterns.
 It’s not particularly dense, but it’s denser than most softwoods.
 Its main selling point is its bright and creamy appearance.
 Put simply, it’s common primarily because of its pleasing aesthetic.
-Also, keep in mind that maple wood can darken due to exposure to UV light and oxygen.
+Also, remember that maple wood can darken due to UV light and oxygen exposure.
 If you want the house to have a uniform, it’s best to get the maple wood simultaneously.

 8. Oak Wood

-Oak wood is among the best construction woods in terms of structural stability and density.
+Oak wood is among the best construction woods for structural stability and density.
 That’s because oak grows quite slowly.
 Hence, its density just keeps getting higher and higher.
 But that also means it’s expensive.

-Nevertheless, oak wood is an excellent material for timber framing and beams since stability is vital for these parts of the house.
+Nevertheless, oak wood is an excellent material for timber framing and beams since stability is vital for these house parts.
 Oak wood is also relatively durable.
 In particular, oak wood is somewhat resistant to pests, termites, and other weathering elements like sunlight and moisture.
-It’s not necessarily the best when it comes to aesthetics or appearance, as other construction woods are objectively more diverse in those regards.
+It’s not necessarily the best for aesthetics or appearance, as other construction woods are objectively more diverse.

 9. Plywood

-Plywood, much like most engineered wood types, has properties that you usually wouldn’t find in a naturally-occurring wood.
-For one, it has a relatively high resistance to moisture, impact, chemical, and fire.
+Much like most engineered wood types, plywood has properties you usually wouldn’t find in a naturally-occurring wood.
+For one, it has a relatively high resistance to moisture, impact, chemicals, and fire.

-It also has high strength, though it’s not as notable as other hardwoods.
+It also has high strength, though it’s less notable than other hardwoods.
 Another distinct property of plywood is its high sound and thermal insulation capabilities.
-That’s why plywood is commonly used for flooring, roofing, ceiling, and walls.
+That’s why plywood is commonly used for flooring, roofing, ceilings, and walls.
 It’s one of the many ways homeowners reduce their cooling and heating expenses.

 Summing It Up